engagingnewsproject/engagingnewsproject.github.io/_posts/2023-05-20-mediaengagement-technical-docs.md

 ### Files you should not edit

-It’s important to understand that certain files and folders in your project should never be manually edited because they are automatically generated or managed by external tools.
+It’s important to understand that certain files and folders in the `engage-2-x/` directory/theme should never be manually edited because they are automatically generated or managed by external tools.
 Editing these files can lead to confusion or cause your changes to be overwritten.

 #### 1. SCSS Output `.css` Files: